Reading while traveling

 Akdoğan Özkan – “101 things you should do in Turkey before you die” and “101 things you should do in Istanbul before you die.”

 The writer, who has a sales record with his first book, also has a record with the second one.
 The book “101 Things You Should Do in Turkey before You Die” tells of the unique beauties we can meet in various cities in Turkey.
 Each chapter describes a city and provides information about must-see places.
 Akdoğan Özkan’s book “101 Things You Should Do in Istanbul before You Die” describes every area, every street, and every step in Istanbul.
-By reading the book, Istanbul, we imagine, will be mysterious and increase the love for life.
+By reading the book, we can imagine, Istanbul, will be mysterious and increase the love for life.

 Jack Kerouac – “On the Road”

 The book "On the Road," written by Jack Kerouac, one of the leading writers of American literature, tells the story of several friends traveling.
 These friends, who are a writer, poet, idler, musician, etc., set off to travel.
 Although they were people of different worlds, the only value that united them was to seek a different life and a different world.
 Thus, they overcame the States from top to bottom.
-They overcame some part of the road alone, some with their friends, some by hitchhiking and the people they never met before, some with women they fell in love with, and some again alone and then together.
+They overcame some part of the road alone, some with their friends, some by hitchhiking, with people they have never met before, some with women they fell in love with, and some again alone and at the end again together with friends.
 Each character described the meaning and sense of the travel in their language: "There was a sense of life, love, compassion on the road, but there were hunger and fatigue as well.
 Whatever it was - good or bad - it does not matter, there was a search on the road, there were answers to the questions."
 "Travel creates feelings that we cannot name; you cannot comprehend or endure these feelings.
 These feelings will take you into its world, liberate you, and you will set off the way instinctively.
 You overcome the roads, distances, countries, and at the end of the day, you start to think about everything while your friend plays dismal music on the guitar around the bonfire kindled to get warmer in the evening and warm up the food.
 Again, a feeling that you can’t name and a sense of happiness that hugs you.”
 The book encourages people to travel and see the world from the very first page.

 Joshua Slocum – “Sailing Alone Around the World”